With usage-based, or metered billing, customers pay at the end of the service period (i.e., in arrears) for the product/service they already used.

 On August 1, Sally gets her first invoice, billing her for July’s subscription usage.
 When the invoice is issued, ChartMogul generates a New Business MRR movement dated July 1, retroactively updating metrics and analytics for July.

 Sally’s next service period begins on August 1.
-As she won’t pay her next invoice until the beginning of September, ChartMogul classifies her as Past due.
-This process happens every month until Sally cancels her subscription or is classified as churned based on the Auto-churn of Delinquent Subscriptions setting.
+As she won’t pay her next invoice until the beginning of September, ChartMogul classifies her as a Past-due Subscriber.
+This process happens every month until Sally cancels her subscription or is classified as churned based on the Handling Past-due Subscriptions setting.